Security & Privacy

-All files stored in the Storegate system are encrypted with AES 256-bit encryption.
-Furthermore, all files in the systems are stored with scrambled paths and filenames.
-This means that it is never possible to trace which files and referrals belong to the owner of the files, i.e. the account holder.
+All files uploaded to Storegate are stored in real time on two separate systems located in two physically separate data rooms and encrypted on disk with AES 256-bit encryption.
+Furthermore, all files on the systems are stored with scrambled paths and file names.
+This means that one can never trace which files and references are related to the owner of the files, i.e. the account holder.
 For all services and protocols on Storegate, 128-bit TLS encryption is also applied during transmission.
 For Backup Pro, files are optionally encrypted with a user-generated encryption key (256-bit AES encryption).
 The system has built-in protection against SQL injection and brute force attacks.
-The system will automatically block failed login attempts that are repeated based on IP address and username.
+The system will automatically block repeated failed login attempts based on IP address and username.

 Deleting stored information

-When files are in the trash, they remain until you choose to empty all or part of the trash.
-If you delete files from the trash, they can never be recreated.
-If you choose to close an account, the data is stored for 60 days, after which Storegate deletes all data in accordance with the Personal Data Act.
+Once the files are in the recycle bin, they remain there until you choose to empty all or part of the recycle bin.
+If you delete files from the recycle bin, they can never be recreated.
+If you choose to close an account, the data is saved for 60 days, after which Storegate deletes all data in accordance with GDPR.

 The security of your information starts in our office, in our data warehouses and with our procedures.
 All Storegate employees have an employment contract that includes confidentiality towards our partners and customers.
 Like most online services, we have a small number of employees with police records who must be able to access user data for the reasons outlined in our user agreement (e.g., when we are legally required to do so).
 But these are rare exceptions, not the rule.
 We have strict policies and technical access controls that prohibit employee access except in these rare cases.
 In addition, we employ a number of physical and logical security measures to protect user information from unauthorized access.

 Storegate also works to maintain the security of its own office network with: